Ian Smith: Gukurahundi; last years in politics

 Smith was by now in the twilight of his career, but his outspoken, confrontational stance continued to irritate the ZANU–PF government.
 He was declared a "fifth columnist" by the Information Minister Nathan Shamuyarira in February 1987 after he advised a group of South African businessmen that they could survive economic sanctions if white South Africans stood together.
 Three months later, after he was suspended from the Zimbabwean parliament for a year over his comments in South Africa and criticism of ZANU–PF, he resigned as leader of the CAZ.
+His salary was also stopped during the suspension, but the Supreme Court of Zimbabwe ruled in 1989 this had been done illegally and violated Smith's constitutional rights.
 His four decades as an MP formally ended in September 1987 when, as allowed under the Lancaster House terms, ZANU–PF scrapped the white seats amid sweeping constitutional reforms.
-The office of Prime Minister was abolished in October; Mugabe became the country's first executive President two months later.
+The office of prime minister was abolished in October; Mugabe became the country's first executive President two months later.
 Mugabe and Nkomo signed a unity accord at the same time, merging ZAPU into ZANU–PF with the stated goal of a Marxist–Leninist one-party state.

 This marked the end of Smith's front-line political career—Gerald Smith (no relation) replaced him as leader of the CAZ—but he remained active in opposition at a reduced level.
 In July 1992 he chaired a meeting where the CAZ, Muzorewa's UANC, Sithole's ZANU–Ndonga party and Edgar Tekere's Zimbabwe Unity Movement formed a coalition to challenge Mugabe and ZANU–PF in the next parliamentary election.
 The result was the short-lived United Front, which Smith agreed to chair, saying he had no more political ambitions and could therefore be regarded as a neutral figurehead.
 The United Front quickly failed, largely due to the lack of common ground between the constituent parties, and never contested an election.
 The remainder of the collaboration formed the Forum Party, in which Smith decided not to take a leading role.
 Another brief collaboration between Smith, Muzorewa and Sithole in March 2000 also led to nothing.